symbiontik/k3s-gitops/README.md

 1. Copy the API key to your clipboard.

-1. Paste your API key as the value for `BOOTSTRAP_CLOUDFLARE_APIKEY` in your `.bootstrap.env` file, then save the file.
+1. Paste your API key as the value for `BOOTSTRAP_CLOUDFLARE_APIKEY` in your `bootstrap.env` file, then save the file.

 You now have a Cloudflare API key that will enable you to programatically create Cloudflare and encryption resources with ease.